TimoJarvenpaa/KomputerStoreApp/README.md

 The Komputer Store App is a dynamic wep page built with "vanilla" JavaScript and basic HTML/CSS.

+## Installation

+Clone the repository.

+## Usage

+To run the project locally you can e.g. open it using VSCode and then open the index.html file with Live Server (requires the Live Server extension).

 ## Main Features

 ### Bank